MEF International School Istanbul: Clubs

-The clubs for Primary are: Little Brainiacs, Ballet, Ceramics, Mad Science Sculpture, Lego, Construction, Modern dance, Modern Turkish Dance, Guitar/Piano, Movie Making, Flow Yoga, Chess, Running & Fitness, Fashion Design, Modern Dance/Tap, So Lets Sew, Film Club, Code Monkey, Violin, Green Club and Drama.
+The clubs for Primary School change from year to year based on teacher and student interests.
+Some of the most popular clubs include: Ballet, Ceramics, Mad Science, Sculpture, Lego Robotics, Construction, Modern dance, Guitar/Piano, Movie Making, Yoga, Chess, Running & Fitness, Fashion Design, Modern Dance/Tap, So Lets Sew, Film Club, Code Monkey, Violin, Green Club, and Drama.

-The clubs for Secondary are: International Culture Club, Community Service Club, Photography, Stained Glass, Sculpture, Rockets, World Cinema, Newspaper, MUN, Chess, Math Olympiad, Student Government, Ultimate Frisbee, Basketball, Animal Lovers, Football, Volleyball, Table Tennis, Code Monkey, Coding Computer, Short Movie and Photography.
+The clubs for Secondary School change from year to year based on teacher and student interests.
+Some of the clubs include: MEF IS News, Model United Nations, Model European Parliament, Math Olympiad, Student Council, World Scholars Cup, Ceramics, Open Art Studio, Basketball, Environmental Sustainability, Football, Volleyball, Table Tennis, Coding, and Robotics.

 People

-In MEFIS, the population of students is around 300 students, with around 52 nationalities.
+In MEF IS, the population of students is around 300 students, with around 52 nationalities.

 Faculty and staff

-MEF's teachers are mostly American, Canadian, British and Turkish.
-The primary school, grades 1-5, is situated on the first three floors of the building and grades 6-12 are on the upper two floors.
-The primary school includes a Visual Arts studio, Performing Arts room, the Blue Gym, a Ballet Studio, and the whole school library, which houses a rich collection of books and electronic resources for students and families.
+MEF International School's teachers come from all over the world.
+The most common nationalities are American, Canadian, British and Spanish.
+The Early Childhood Center has its own building and playground for Pre School, Pre Kindergarten, and Kindergarten students.
+The Primary School, Grades 1-5, is situated on the first three floors of the building.
+The Secondary School, Grades 6-12 are on the upper two floors.
+The Primary School includes a Visual Arts studio, Performing Arts room, the Blue Gym/Ballet Studio, MEF IS Tech, and the Whole School Library, which houses a rich collection of books and electronic resources for students and families.

-The secondary school also has a fully networked computer lab, chemistry, biology and physics laboratories, and canteen for purchasing a range of snacks and sandwiches.
+The Secondary School also has a fully networked computer lab, Middle School Science Lab, Chemistry Lab, Biology Lab, Physics, abs studio, Performing Arts room, and canteen for smaller performances and purchasing a range of drinks, snacks and sandwiches.